 Signature and encryption certificates can be issued from a public or from an internal intermediate certification authority.
-A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all the requirements from [ETSI EN 319411-1] and [public root stores policies] for the identification and capture of data.
+A determination is made on the basis of the organization, depending on whether the respective organizational unit meets all the requirements from CAB and ETSI for the identification and capture of data.